uncomplete/markdown-resume/src/rezzy.md

 - Updated simulator code and documentation to C++11 and Doxygen, resp.\
 - Expanded front-end Qiskit simulator interface and transitioned it to Pybind.\
 - Developed an internal API and web-application for tracking experiment specifications and results.\

-#### IBM Systems, Co-Op Engineer `2016.2 - 2017.8`

-Worked with the Design-Technology Co-Optimization team on IBM's 14nm production rollout and early 7nm development.
-Designed and implemented VLSI-design-verification and defect-limited-yield modeling tools.\
-- Developed an internal design-verification tool (LBMCS) using Tcl, bash, and SVRF.\
-- Author and presenter of a conference paper and patent on LBMCS.\
-- Analyzed manufacturing defect data using defect-limited yield models.\